loganpinel06/Text-Based-Calculator/README.md

 What I Learned:
 - How to use Python dictionaries
-- How to code the orders of operations in Pythob
+- How to code the orders of operations in Python
-- How to parse through strings affectively
+- How to parse through strings effectively
 - The basics of Golang and its syntax